RSS

 As a residential real estate broker in London, Ontario, I’ve seen this pattern play out time and again: some homes sell quickly, some with multiple offers, while others linger on the market for weeks or even months.
 The difference?
 It almost always comes down to pricing strategy.

-🔍 The Market of “Priced to Sell”
+🔍 The Market of “Priced to Sell.”

 This is where savvy sellers live.
 Homes in this market are positioned to align with buyer expectations, local trends, and realistic valuation.
 When a home is priced to sell: